Nano Banana: What it is and how Google's model works

 During its early appearances, the model was featured in LM Arena rankings under the nickname "Nano Banana," sparking speculation and "banana" jokes until Google officially introduced it as part of Gemini.
 The underlying idea is clear: to unify image generation and editing into a simple, conversational, and fast workflow.

-Google emphasizes that its approach is based on the knowledge of the world of Gemini and in advanced AI models, which helps to understand the context of the instructions and to apply more precise changes than those of purely visual generators.
+Google emphasizes that its approach relies on Gemini's knowledge of the world and advanced AI models , which helps to understand the context of the instructions and apply more precise changes than those of purely visual generators.

 AI Image Editing in Gemini